identusbook/identusbook.github.io/book/section3/wallets.md

 ## Edge Agent SDK in Identus

-Identus provides their wallet interface trough the Edge Agent SDK component available in 3 flavors:
+Identus provides it's wallet interface through the Edge Agent SDKs, available in 3 flavors:

 - [TypeScript](https://github.com/hyperledger/identus-edge-agent-sdk-ts) for Web and Node apps.
 - [Swift](https://github.com/hyperledger/identus-edge-agent-sdk-swift) for iOS and Mac.
 - [Kotlin](https://github.com/hyperledger/identus-edge-agent-sdk-kmp) for Android and JVM.

-Each of the flavors provide the same building blocks implementations:
+Each of the flavors provide the same building block implementations:

 - Apollo: Provides a suite of necessary cryptographic operations.
 - Castor: Provides a suite of operations to create, manage and resolve decentralized identifiers.